Friday, February 20, 2026

 Beak

 With accent color, chain 4.
 Sl st, sc, hdc.
 FO, leaving tail to sew to Percival’s face, centered between and 1-2 rows below the eyes.
-I left an extra-long tail and used the extra to embroider his eyebrows.
+(Since the cardinal beak was black, I left an extra-long tail and used the extra to embroider his eyebrows.)

 Embroider Percival’s angry eyebrows. \ /